Johnny-Zou/Black-And-White-2/README.md

 # Black And White II - IN PROGRESS

 This is a two player death match game that orginated from season 3 of _The Genius_.
 I do not take any credit for the creation of this game.
-This app was made using winSock to communicate between two computers (server and client) and requires 2 windows computers to play.
+This app was made using NodeJS and socketIO to communicate between two computers (server and client) and requires 2 players to play.

 ## How to play